button-inc/service-development-toolkit/docs/team-agreements.md

 - PRs require only one reviewer's approval before merging but multiple reviewers are welcome.
 - When necessary, use git rebase to sync a feature branch with main.
 This keeps a tidier history in git, however, can be destructive, so do so cautiously.
 - Squash merge when merging into develop.
+- Once a PR is approved, either a reviewer or author can merge it.
+(If you're a reviewer, feel free to get in touch with the author if you have any concerns about the PR being ready.)

 ## Guardrails